 Dragons always seem to have vivid glowing eyes that piece the darkness.
-As I mentioned before, you want people to see their inner-soul, so this is one way to get that across.
+As I mentioned before, you want people to see their inner soul, so this is one way to get that across.
 You need to choose colors that include tones that pop, so use brilliant color pencils.
 I recommend the Faber-Castell Polychomos series of pencils to get brilliant colors.
-You can find a very reasonable set on Amazon right here: Click Here to Visit Amazon
+You can find a perfect set on Amazon: Click Here to Visit Amazon.

-Choosing a color also has an immediate call for emotion since we associate colors with how we feel.
+Choosing a color also has an immediate call for emotion since we associate colors with our feelings.
 Red is the angriest of all the colors, while blue can be cold or unhappy.
-Green is one that we feel is jealousy, whereas pink can be a loving or romantic-feeling.
-Not all of these color indications are directly related to emotions, but they're a good place to start.
+Green is one that we feel is jealousy, whereas pink can be a loving or romantic feeling.
+Not all of these color indications are directly related to emotions, but they're an excellent place to start.

 • Adding highlight and simulated shine

 Giving dragon eyes great highlights is one of the most effective ways to increase your drawing realism.
 But you have to know a little about highlight and shadow.
 To get the most from your drawing, you'll need to decide where the light source is coming from.
 Is it coming from the left side or right side?
 Or is it from an angled overhead or from below?
 This tells you which part of the eye is darker and which is lighter.

 Using slightly darker shades from your color pencil kit, gradually shade half of the eye.
 These colors can be slightly darker on the darkest side.
 Use a blender stump to smooth out these areas as you go.
 The lighter side repeats this process using one or two shades lighter than your original eye color.
 This can also be blended with a freshly shaved blender stump.
 I should remind you that freshly shaved blender stumps won't smudge your colors.